vnguyendon/gw-config-apis/bot/sequences/README.md

 ## Optional content

-When describing a sequence step, to make it more enticing, we can specify an extra piece of content that will be displayed above the sequence question and/or the sequence command set.
+When describing a sequence step, we can specify an extra piece of optional content that will be displayed above the sequence question and/or the sequence command set.
-Here is an example in the context of the ZenYes command:
+Here is an example which can provide fun feedback when the ZenYes command has been chosen:

     "CommandId": "ZenYes",
     "Label": [{ "en": "Yes" },{ "fr": "Oui" },{ "es": "Si" }],